CBTi to Help Resolve Your Sleep Problems

 We provide treatment with Cognitive Behavioural Therapy specifically for insomnia.
 Known as CBTi, it is recommended as the first line of therapy by the American Academy of Steep Medicine and the European Sleep Research Society.
 CBTi is drug free, focussing on changing beliefs, behaviours, and habits that, albeit unwittingly, create sleep problems.

 Doctor Gregg Jacobs, a leading insomnia specialist in the USA, found that people with long-term insomnia who were treated with CBTi were able to fall asleep in 20 minutes or less and with improved sleep quality.
 Their moods and daytime functioning improved.
-And the charges were long-term.
+And the changes were long-term.

 CBTI enables you to change your beliefs and attitudes about sleep and reduce negative thoughts and feelings like you’ve lost control of sleep.
 Although there are various types of insomnia and different stressors underlying it, CBTi enables you to develop productive sleep habits and approaches that enable you to sleep well.